-Located in northern Zimbabwe, on the banks of the mighty Zambezi River, Mana Pools Safari Lodge provides a true ‘out of africa’ experience.
+Located in northern Zimbabwe, on the banks of the mighty Zambezi River, Mana Pools provides a true ‘out of africa’ experience.
 It’s remote location deems the park largely untouched, the wild maintaining sovereignty.
 Being on the Eastern border of Mana Pools National Park, the area shares ancient wildlife corridors with Zambia, its grand Zambezi Valley Escarpment the backdrop to the horizon.
 This element of the untamed, coupled with that of the river flowing through, creates a haven for wildlife.

 Mana’s allure lies in its wildlife, its location, and its light.
 Dawn and dusk blanket the park in different tones.
 Particularly beneath the Albida trees.